 A hump will cause the bridge of the nose to appear too narrow from the front.
 From a profile view, the hump becomes even more prominent.
 In some cases, there may be other deformities, such as breathing problems.
 Some cosmetic surgeons may assume that this is an easy fix and proceed to file, or rasp, down the dorsal bump without bothering to shore up the nose’s middle section once the bridge has been lowered.
 Unless that part of the nose has been properly reinforced, the sides will be unable to bear the new nasal shape and begin to cave inward, causing what is known as an “inverted V” deformity.
 Unfortunately, this type of deformity may not appear until several months after the initial procedure and require a second revision rhinoplasty.

-In order to prevent this collapse, Dr. Marin uses what are known as spreader grafts.
+To prevent this collapse, Dr. Marin uses what are known as spreader grafts.
 These are grafts (generally taken from behind the ear) placed into the middle vault to hold it open.
 The middle vault is essentially the middle third of the length of the nose.
 The grafts are placed lengthwise along this section of the nose.

-Dr. Marin and his staff will work closely with female patients to transform their features in order to give them the symmetrical, attractive look they desire.
+Dr. Marin and his staff will work closely with female patients to transform their features to give them the symmetrical, attractive look they desire.
 Contact Marin Aesthetics today to learn more about your treatment options.